Historic 1926 Irish Census Released: Over 1,000 People Recorded Are Still Alive Today

 Key Developments

-According to the Irish Mirror and The Irish Times, the digitised database went live at midnight on 18 April 2026, exactly 100 years to the day after the census was taken.
+The digitised database went live at midnight on 18 April 2026, exactly 100 years to the day after the census was taken.
 The release provoked widespread public interest, with genealogists, historians, and members of the public eager to explore the records and discover information about their ancestors.
+Remarkably, it is estimated that over 1,000 individuals recorded in the census are still alive today, bridging the gap between past and present in a deeply personal way.

 Why It Matters

 The census also provides historians and social scientists with a rich source of data about Irish society in the early years of independence, offering insights into occupations, family structures, religious affiliations, and living conditions that can inform our understanding of how modern Ireland came to be.
+The €5 million investment in digitisation reflects a recognition of the cultural and economic value of making such records freely accessible to a global audience.

 What's Next